How to Link Posts or Pages To an External URL

 Once you set up your permalinks, WordPress will use that structure in order to point browsers to content located on your server.
-It doesn’t matter if you left default permalinks structure or if you customized it for SEO, your posts and pages titles will automatically link to a unique URL set by WordPress.
+It doesn’t matter if you left the default permalinks structure or if you customized it for SEO, your posts and page titles will automatically link to a unique URL set by WordPress.
 And that actually makes sense – you do want your titles to lead to the content and usually, you want your pictures to navigate to the same link.
 But what if you wanted to change that and redirect a user to an external URL?

 Maybe it does sound a little bit crazy, but when you give it a thought, there might be situations in which you want to redirect your user to an external link even before opening the content.